Your Emergency Dentist in Marshall, Texas

 Try to reinsert the tooth, making sure it is facing the correct way.
 If this isn’t possible, store the tooth or fragments in milk or water with a pinch of salt and call the office immediately.

-For a Dental Emergency in Marshall, TX, Call Dr. Kayla Fry-Bradley
+For a Dental Emergency in Marshall, TX, Call Dr. Kayla Fry Castloo

 We take your dental emergency very seriously and will make every effort to see you as soon as possible.
-Dr. Fry-Bradley works hard to save your tooth whenever possible and incorporates innovative techniques to promote quick healing.
+Dr. Fry Castloo works hard to save your tooth whenever possible and incorporates innovative techniques to promote quick healing.

 If we are not in the office when you call, our answering service will be able to reach us around the clock.
 We’re here for you!